Athens and Side Trips

 Like so many great civilizations, ancient Greece peeked and then faded.
 Two hundred years ago, Athens was just a small town surrounded by big ruins, sitting on lots of history.
 That 19th-century Athens is today's Plaka.

 The Plaka district provides tourists with a more intimate Athens: no chaotic traffic, lots of colorful restaurants, and the best souvenir shopping in all of Greece.

-Energized by a tasty gyro, hike to the top of the Plaka and explore the charming "village" of Anafiotika.
-Literally "little Anafi", it was built in the 19th century by people from the tiny Cycladic island of Anafi who came here to the big city looking for work.
+Energized by a tasty gyro, hike to the top of the Plaka and explore the charming "village" of Anafiotika (literally "little Anafi").
+It was built in the 19th century by people from the tiny Cycladic island of Anafi.
+They came here to the big city looking for work.
 In this oasis of tranquility, nestled beneath the walls of the Acropolis, the intensity of Athens seems miles away.

 Weave through narrow paths lined with flowers, and dotted with cats dozing in the sunshine.
 Observe the peaceful rhythm of daily life.